ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-poetry.md

 └── example-pkg_ckuelker-0.0.1.tar.gz
 ```

-If your project has a unique name, testing with [poetry] works, if not
+If your project has a unique name, testing with [poetry] works, if not,
-renaming is the way to go: this disqualifies [poetry] to use in package
+renaming is the way to go: this disqualifies [poetry] for use in package
 tutorials.

 An alternative is to create a symbolic link.